feddelegrand7/cronologia/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `cronologia` is to create an interactive time line widget in RMarkdown documents and Shiny applications.
+The goal of `cronologia` is to create an interactive timeline widget in RMarkdown documents and Shiny applications.

 ## Installation